nextcloud/documentation/user_manual/account.rst

 Recover Your Password
 ~~~~~~~~~~~~~~~~~~~~~

-Note: To make use of this feature, you have set a recovery email address.
+Note: You can use this feature only if you have set a recovery email address in
+advance.

 To reset your password: